jacobecox/templates/coraza/versions/1.0.0/README.md

 - `resources`: Reserved resources for the workload
 - `multiZone`: Deploys replicas across multiple zones

+### Logging

+All Coraza logging is currently sent to `/dev/stdout` to be readable in the Control Plane built-in logging interface.
+Logging can be redirected by using the existing environment variables in the workload configuration.

+### Advanced Configuration

+Coraza configuration is largely specified through environment variables and can be customized by the user once installed.
+You can modify these environment variables in the workload configuration to adjust Coraza's behavior, logging levels, and security policies according to your specific requirements.

 ### Usage

 The Coraza WAF will act as a reverse proxy, filtering incoming requests before forwarding them to your target workload.
 Configure the `targetWorkload` and `targetPort` values to point to your application, then the WAF will be accessible on the specified `WAFPort`.